-Keep Your Dog Safe and at Home on Check the Chip Day
+Keep Your Dog Safe and at Home on "Every Day Is Tag Day"

-Today, Dogster is happy to help celebrate National Check the Chip Day.
-Despite what it might sound like, this isn't a day dedicated to celebrating the delicious taste of Pringles; what it means is that if you haven't gotten your pet microchipped, this is a good time to think about having it done.
+Dogster is happy to help celebrate Every Day Is Tag Day on Saturday, April 4.
+Despite what it might sound like, this isn't a day dedicated to celebrating the fun childhood game; what it means is that if you haven't gotten your pet a tag or a microchip, this is a good time to think about having it done.

 I'm sure that some of you have had similar thoughts, and I'm not just saying that on the orders of a couple of burly HYDRA agents with cattle prods.
 Animal microchip implants (or PIT tags -- Passive Integrated Transponder -- as they're known in geek speak) have proven themselves to be be huge boon to pet lovers, and Dogster has published a lot of really good examples of why microchips are good for your dog.